 - Using the top leg, gently pull the knees toward the hip of the upper leg.
 Pull until there is tension through the hip or low back.
 Don’t force this or pull it hard.

 - Return to the upright position.

-The foot that is on the table can be moved to target point the area You want to stretch.
-Moving the foot toward the hip targets the stretch higher, toward the mid-back.
-Moving the foot away from the hip targets the stretch lower, Toward the hip.
+You can move the foot on the table to target the area you want to stretch.
+For example, moving the foot toward the hip targets the stretch higher, toward the mid-back.
+Conversely, moving the foot away from the hip targets the stretch lower, toward the hip.

-Do 4-6 repetitions if you are using ice-and-stretch or 12-15 if you are not.
-Do this lightly so that you can relax into each stretch.
+Do 4-6 repetitions if you use ice-and-stretch or 12-15 if not.
+Keep them light so that you can relax into each stretch.

 Work both sides.
 Work with the more restricted side, then cross your legs in the other direction and work with the other side.
 If you get joints that release with a click, go back and work with the other side again.

 These tips make your stretching:

 - take less time

 This is a relatively short post and can make a huge difference.
 If you find stretching painful, difficult, time-consuming, or less effective, take a few seconds to read this.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.